lankydan/spring-boot-jms-docker/spring-boot-jms-docker.md

 ```
 This is pretty much everything that needs to be done.

-`appcontainer` is the Spring application container built from the projects code.
+`appcontainer` is the Spring application container built from the project's code.
 The `build` property of the container tells Docker to build the image based on the projects `Dockerfile` found in the project's root directory.
 It passes in the `JAR_FILE` argument to the `Dockerfile` moving some of the configuration into this file instead.

 The other two containers don't require much setup.
 As with the previous commands, the images they are built from are specified and `activemqcontainer` adds configuration around it's mapped ports.